tatsath/fin-ml/README.md

 These are the commands you need to type in a terminal if you want to use pip to install.
 Note: in all the following commands, if you chose to use Python 2 rather than Python 3, you must replace `pip3` with `pip`, and `python3` with `python`.

-First you need to make sure you have the latest version of pip installed:
+First you need to make sure you have the latest version of pip installed.
+If you are on the latest version of Python, pip should already be installed.
+You can check using the following command.

+    $ pip -V

+If you do not have pip install, you can run the following command on Linux

+    $ sudo apt-get install python3-pip

+Or download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) and install it on Windows using

+    $ python3 get-pip.py

+If you have `pip` already installed, it might be a good idea to upgrade it.

     $ python3 -m pip install --user --upgrade pip